 The biggest challenge I find students have is bridging the gap between what they already know and what is expected on an exam.
 Sometimes students get discouraged after studying for a long time with little results on their grades.
 This is understandably frustrating and is often times not a measure of deficiency in knowledge but an incorrect application of test preparation.
 Therefore, I focus not only on reviewing concepts and problems, but also on strategies for test taking success.
 This includes developing critical thinking skills and ways to synthesize material from multiple sources to help you truly understand the topic from multiple angles.
 This will help boost your confidence and help you retain more information by making it relevant to your academic achievement.
 Not only that, but this technique will help you truly learn the material and will hopefully be a transformative process, rather than an obstacle.

-University of Washington - BS, Biochemistry, Economics
+Undergraduate Degree: University of Washington - Bachelor of Science, Biochemistry, Economics

 MCAT Physical Sciences: 12